Robert Nicholls (artist)

 Robert (Bob) Nicholls is a British paleoartist.

 Biography

-Nicholls grew up in Gloucestershire, England, and now resides in Bristol with his wife and daughter.
+Nicholls grew up in Gloucestershire, England, and now lives in Bristol with his wife and daughters.
 Bob began drawing prehistoric animals before he was old enough to attend school and at a very young age decided to pursue a career in paleoart.
 His passion for wildlife, paleontology and art inspired him throughout university at which he gained a Bachelor of Arts (Hons) in Visual Communication at the University of Central England in 1997 (Thesis title: Image of a Dinosaur).
 He stayed on at UCE to gain a Post Graduate Diploma in Visual Communication in 1997 followed by a Master of Arts in the same subject in 1999 (Thesis title: Dinosaurs from the Inside Out).